MeetashKaur/Cab-fare-amount-predition/README.md

 6.passenger_count - an integer indicating the number of passengers in the cab ride.

 7.fare_amount- integer value indicating the fare amount for the certain values of above mentioned variables.

+Train and test datasets are provided in the repository